 HMICFRS Reports and Responses

-You can read the full 2021-22 report and previous reports at the button below:
+You can read the full 2023-25 report and previous reports by clicking the button below:

-The PCC’s response covers how the PCC will take action in respect of any recommendations the HMICFRS report makes and where the PCC doesn’t intend to take such action, the response must explain why that is the case.
+The PCC’s response covers how the PCC will take action in respect of any of the report’s recommendations.
+Where the PCC doesn’t intend to take action, the response must explain why that is the case.

 Responses to HMICFRS Inspection ReportsPerformance against local policing priorities: